brucewsinc/rocketbar/rocketbar/readme.txt

 * Fixed an issue with loading the client-side resources for the plugin, as pointed out by the WordPress.org team

 = 150524 =
 * Login/Logout commands, and a powerful API function for your use!
-See:

 == Upgrade Notice ==